 Brugge Zandfeesten is one of the largest antiques and second-hand market in Flanders.
 It attracts hundreds of vendors, and thousand of bargain-hunters from Belgium and its neighboring countries.
-The event only takes place on three Sundays a year during the warm summer months of July and August, as well as in late September.
+The flea market event only takes place on three Sundays a year: during the warm summer months of July and August, as well as in late September.

-The overall venue holding the Zandfeesten spreads over 3 miles (5 km), from Het Zand, to Beursplein and the adjacent Koning Albertpark.
+The overall venue of Zandfeesten spreads over 3 miles (5 km): from Het Zand to Beursplein and the adjacent Koning Albertpark.
 Because the flea market takes place only three days a year, Brugge Zandfeesten turns the quaint town of Bruges into a shopping destination like no other.

 Since 1935, the weekly italy/10/”>Balon del Sabato in Turin has offered a cornucopia of antique merchandise from across Italy and beyond.
 There is also authentic Italian food, second-hand merchandise, footwear, clothes, house wares and toys to be found.

 The sprawling Balon del Sabato is among Europe’s largest open-air markets.
 With its 1,000 merchants and 700 street vendors it is a commercial hub attracting a crowd of browsers, collectors, and tourists.
 Once a month, the surrounding streets of Porta Palazzo get even more packed, when antique dealers display the very best antiques they have to offer for the Gran Balon.
 A true flea market extravaganza, the monthly Gran Balon makes a visit to this noisy and inspiring market even more interesting.